Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: 2SBM with staggered biases and methodologies

 {where $\rho _{spin}$ is the reduced density matrix for the two spins. }

 The averaged total magnetization

 can be regarded\ as the order parameter, which can be used to characterize the essential nature of the 2nd-order QPTs.
-However, it is hardly employed to distinguish the KT and the 1st-order QPTs because both would suddenly drop to zero.
+However, $M$ is hardly employed to distinguish the KT and the 1st-order QPTs, because it would suddenly drop to zero in both cases.